LizCira/gwc_hello_git/README.md

 "A what?"

-A **reposistory** is where you can upload code.
+A **repository** is where you can upload code.
 For today's demo, we're going to be using github.com for our repository, but there are other services that serve the same function.

 ### 4. Lets add some content to our repository!
 Still using laptop #1, type the following: